 Who is involved?

-There are currently 20 UK airports and NATS involved in the delivery of the national programme of airspace change that ACOG is coordinating.
+There are currently around 20 UK airports and NATS involved in the delivery of the national programme of airspace change that ACOG is coordinating.

 Airports are responsible for designing the arrival and departure routes that support their operations from the ground to around 7000ft and the surrounding controlled airspace.
 They also take responsibility for the way the airspace is used and developed in this lower portion of airspace.